lamberta/devkit-doc/api/utilities.md

 2. `props {...object}`
 3. Return: `{object}`

-Combine the properties of multiple objects.
+Combine the properties of multiple objects in to a single object.
 All properties are collected on the object passed as the first argument, and if a property already exists, subsequent values are ignored.

 ~~~
 var obj1 = {a: 1, b: 2},